Field Manual · DAM

 Access control isn’t static.
 As employees join, leave, or change departments, their permissions must be updated.
 Schedule periodic user audits to: Remove inactive or departed user accounts.
 Verify access aligns with current roles.
 Review admin privileges and limit them to essential users.
 Enable two-factor authentication or SSO where available.
 Strong security and user management protect against data breaches and unauthorised asset use.

-6. Review and Optimise Workflows
+6. Review and Optimize Workflows

 7. Keep Integrations Updated and Monitored